 If you and your spouse are alike, it's because you married a like-minded person, study shows.

-Despite what most people believe, married couples don't become more alike over time, according to researchers at Michigan State University.
 Instead, people tend to choose spouses who have similar personalities and character traits, the study suggested.